 However, this did not stop the LTFRB from pressing its coercive thumb against Uber and Grab.
 Back in March, the agency reminded vehicle owners of Uber and Grab to register their vehicles in order to reduce the number of “colorum” or illegal public transport vehicles on the streets.
 Given the illegality of the operations of these free enterprises, the agency has proceeded to fine each for P5-million just recently in July but that was not enough of a punishment.
 The agency further proceeded to end the accreditation of new drivers when it claimed that Uber was still hiring thousands of drivers and soon publicly declared that these enterprises should take their business elsewhere given many of their vehicles are not registered with the agency.

-Strangely, the LTFRB relented and proceeded to fast-track the renewal of thousands of expired permits for vehicles working under Grab and Uber but warned that it will still proceed to arrest transport drivers who operate without issued permits.
+Strangely, the LTFRB relented and proceeded to fast-track the renewal of thousands of expired permits for drivers and vehicles under Grab and Uber but warned that it will still proceed to arrest transport drivers who operate without issued permits.
 In response, the two enterprises proceeded to appeal their alleged colorum violations in order to lift the apprehension order against their unregistered drivers.
 But hope for free enterprise turned to frustration with the government when the agency added insult to injury by actually and accidentally losing the accreditation papers of both Uber and Grab in the agency’s own building even if there were many copies of the documents given to the agency’s high-ranking officials.

-Government: A Barrier To Entry and Extortionist
+Bureaucracy: A Barrier To Entry

 This episode of government regulation versus free enterprise has to be the most intrusive and ridiculous one so far.
 Here is an agency that is not just ignorant and skeptical of the successful business models of Uber and Grab but also tied down to enforcing laws that do not adapt to the continuously changing economic circumstances.
 The LTFRB is forcing itself on free enterprises that generate more value for many Filipino commuters than the transportation bureaucracy itself and social media can attest to that.

 There have been rants on the internet about how LTFRB is incompetent in protecting passenger welfare.
 A woman was rejected by five white taxis she hailed in a row and she caught all these experiences on her smartphone.
-A netizen has posted an album of memes portraying all of her negative experiences with white taxi drivers: the excuses they make to reject a potential passenger and the deceptions that they perform to earn more than what their meters allowed.
+A netizen has posted an album of memes portraying all of her negative experiences with white taxi drivers: the excuses they make to reject a potential passenger and the deceptions that they perform to earn more than what their meters showed.
 Another social media user posted about how the LTFRB has not stopped a smoke-belching bus from operating on a major transportation route.
 And the most common of all: commuters complaining about the overcrowding of city buses beyond maximum capacity and decreasing comfort and security.
 Does the LTFRB hotline for complaints even work for the benefit of passengers?
 I doubt it.

 So given the ineffectiveness of the agency in reaching its goals for the consumers they are supposed to help, especially when it comes to regulating white taxis, why should the LTFRB mandate that the vehicles operating under Uber and Grab be forced to register with the agency or else be arrested and fined?
 What difference does the issuance of the document make for potential passengers?
 Is value generated?
-No. In fact, value is stolen by the state as it is forcefully spent by providers on complying with LTFRB regulations and that is both long and costly.
+No. In fact, value is taken by the state as it is spent by providers on complying with LTFRB regulations and that is both long and costly.

-Free Enterprise As The Way Out
+Free Enterprise as The Way Out

 In this episode, Uber and Grab generate more value for many Filipino passengers than the LTFRB and to regulate and fine them out of the country will only damn commuters in substandard public transportation vehicles.
 What must be done to help them is to allow these free enterprises to operate freely since they can regulate themselves thanks to their user-friendly interfaces that allow passengers to rate their services.
 An additional solution on the part of the agency would be to review and reduce the number of regulations in order to not only allow more providers into the transportation sector for the benefit of many consumers but also to lighten the regulatory burden that transport providers have to face.

-If there is one thing that we can learn from this episode of business regulation versus free enterprise, then that is the fact that legal documentation and certification does not necessarily reflect consumer gains.
+If there is one thing that we can learn from this episode of regulation versus free enterprise, then that is the fact that legal documentation and certification does not necessarily reflect consumer gains.